Jo Lual-Acuil: Professional career

+Hapoel Jerusalem (2018–2019)

 On 13 August 2018, Lual-Acuil started his professional career with Hapoel Jerusalem of the Israeli Premier League, signing a three-year deal.
 On 6 February 2019, Lual-Acuil agreed terms to join the Hungarian team Atomerőmű SE, but eventually the deal fell through.

+Hapoel Galil Elyon (2019)

 On 10 February 2019, Lual-Acuil was loaned to Hapoel Galil Elyon of the Israeli National League for the rest of the season.
 On 5 March 2019, Lual-Acuil recorded a season-high 27 points in his fourth game with Galil Elyon, shooting 11-of-17 from the field, along with eleven rebounds and three blocks in an 86–65 win over Hapoel Kfar Saba.
 In 19 games played for Galil Elyon, he led the league in blocks with 2.3 per game, while averaging 16.6 points and 10.5 rebounds per game.
 Lual-Acuil helped Galil Elyon reach the league finals, where they eventually were defeated by Maccabi Haifa.

+Melbourne United (2019–2022)

 On 20 August 2019, Lual-Acuil signed with Melbourne United in Australia for the 2019–20 NBL season.
-During the 2020–21 season, he was named NBL Best Sixth Man and helped lead Melbourne to a title.
-Lual-Acuil averaged 9.7 points, 4.7 rebounds, and 1.4 blocks per game.
+He returned to United for the 2020–21 NBL season and was named NBL Best Sixth Man while helping the team win the championship.
+He averaged 9.7 points, 4.7 rebounds, and 1.4 blocks per game.

-In 2021, Lual-Acuil briefly played for the Geelong Supercats in the NBL1 South.

-On 30 June 2021, Lual-Acuil re-signed with United on a one-year deal.
+On 30 June 2021, Lual-Acuil re-signed with United for the 2021–22 NBL season.

-In 2022, Lual-Acuil joined the Phoenix Suns' 2022 NBA Summer League roster.
+China / Lebanon (2022–2023)

+After playing for the Phoenix Suns in the 2022 NBA Summer League, Lual-Acuil joined the Nanjing Monkey Kings of the Chinese Basketball Association (CBA) for the 2022–23 season.
+Following the CBA season, he joined Dynamo Lebanon of the Lebanese Basketball League.

+Return to Melbourne (2023–2024)

+On 12 April 2023, Lual-Acuil signed a two-year deal with Melbourne United, returning to the franchise for a second stint.
+On 7 July 2023, he was ruled out for four to five months with a right wrist injury.
+On 26 January 2024, he had a career-high 33 points and 13 rebounds in 23 minutes off the bench in a 93–77 win over the Brisbane Bullets.

+At the conclusion of the 2023–24 NBL season, Lual-Acuil parted ways with United.

+Al-Ahly Ly (2024)

+In April 2024, Lual-Acuil joined Al-Ahly Ly of the Basketball Africa League (BAL) for the 2024 season.
+On 27 April 2024, he had 42 points and 13 rebounds in a 110–78 win over City Oilers, setting a new record for most points in a single game.
+He helped Al Ahly Ly reach the final, where they lost to Petro de Luanda.
+He was named the league's Most Valuable Player as well as the Defensive Player of the Year, becoming the first player to win both awards in one season.
+Lual-Acuil led the league in scoring with 21.1 points per game, and also averaged 9.9 rebounds and 1.6 blocks per game.